Phytophthora (fy-toff-thor-uh)

 The WSU Plant Clinic can provide diagnostic services to identify the cause of symptoms on Rhododendrons and other plant species.

-Click here to read their instructions for submitting a sample.
+Read their instructions for submitting a sample.

 Puyallup Research and Extension Center Sign

-Learn More About the PPO Program
+Learn more about the PPO Program

 Our Research